lodauria/Individual_Assignments/README.md

 <img src="./src/photo_res.jpg" width="300"> <img src="./src/photo_circ.png" width="500">

-To be more tolerant to noise each measurement is computed as the average of 10 voltage readings made with a 0.5s delay.
-Each raw measurement measurement uses a 12 bit ADC, so the signal will be between 0 and 4095, this values are then mapped in a 10 to 100 lux scale.
-The ten analog measurements are repeated every 10s.
+Each raw measurement uses a 12 bit ADC, so the signal will be between 0 and 4095, this values are then mapped in a 10 to 100 lux scale.
+The analog measurement is repeated every 10s.

 ### Hall sensor